Alex Azar: Nomination and confirmation

 Azar had additionally consulted with numerous other biopharmaceutical and health insurance corporations regarding government policy, product access, sales and marketing, pricing, reimbursement, and distribution.
 He was confirmed by the Senate on January 24, 2018, and sworn in by Vice President Pence on January 29, 2018.

 From March to December 2018, Azar sat on the Federal Commission on School Safety.

 Azar had prolonged disputes with Seema Verma, who was Trump's administrator of the Centers for Medicare & Medicaid Services (CMS).
 She accused Azar and his HHS predecessor, Tom Price, of sexist management; an inquiry by a former Trump HHS official, Heather Flick, concluded that Azar had not discriminated.
+Azar was widely reported to spar with his subordinates, leading to criticism of his handling of the COVID-19 pandemic response.

 On January 20, 2021, immediately after the end of the Trump administration, China sanctioned Azar and other Trump administration officials.
 The sanctioned people cannot travel to China and cannot do business with China.
 President Biden's National Security Council called the sanctions "unproductive and cynical."